Manage Databases with Terraform

 "engine" = "MYSQL"

-"environment" = "test"
+"environment" = "environments/test"

 "external_link" = ""

-"resource_id" = "instance-e14ae248"
+"resource_id" = "mysql-test"

-"title" = "MySQL Test"
+"title" = "MySQL test"

 },